Responsible Disclosure Policy

 The security of our systems is paramount and we acknowledge that we’re not going to get everything right the first time, so we greatly appreciate the assistance of security researchers and the security community who are willing to help us keep our systems secure.

-Psithur Australia Pty Ltd welcomes feedback from security researchers and the general public to help improve our security.
+Psithur Holdings Pty Ltd welcomes feedback from security researchers and the general public to help improve our security.
 If you believe you have discovered a vulnerability, privacy issue, exposed data, or other security issues in any of our assets, we want to hear from you.

 This policy outlines steps for reporting vulnerabilities to us, what we expect, what you can expect from us.

 We believe that the responsible disclosure of security vulnerabilities is a key enabler of the security of our systems and the ongoing privacy of our customers and partners data.

 Allow Psithur time to fix the vulnerability (e.g. 45 days)

 Wait until the vulnerability is fixed to publicly disclose it